GeekTrainer/help-desk-bot-lab/CSharp/exercise1-EchoBot.md

 * [Visual Studio 2017 Community](https://www.visualstudio.com/downloads/) or higher
 * [Bot Framework Emulator](https://emulator.botframework.com/), which is the client you will use for testing your bot

-## Task 1: Create a new bot from the template
+## Task 1: Create a New Bot using the Bot Application Template

 1. Download the [Bot Application template](http://aka.ms/bf-bc-vstemplate) and install the template by saving the .zip file to your Visual Studio 2017 project templates directory which is typically located here: `%USERPROFILE%\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\`